Football in Saudi Arabia: League system

 The Saudi Arabia football association football league system is organized in a pyramidal shape similar to football league systems in many other countries.
 The principle of promotion and relegation binds the leagues.

 Women's football

 Women's football is played in Saudi Arabia, but only in the affluent areas, as the country's very restrictive laws (especially those concerning women) inhibit the practice of the sport.
 In February 2020, Saudi Arabia launched a football league for women.

+Academies

+In July 2020, the Saudi ministry of sport announced the establishment of Mahd Sports Academy, a sports academy which aims to scout, help, and train Saudi talent in various sports, including football.
+Once complete, the academy will be one of the largest in the world.

 Saudi Arabia football privatization

 In November 2016, the government of Saudi Arabia approved plans to turn state-owned sports clubs into private companies.
 This is part of the economic reforms to reduce Saudi reliance on oil exports and ease financial burdens on the government.